simplesamlphp/simplesamlphp/modules/saml/docs/sp.md

 :   The `index` attribute that is set in the md:AttributeConsumingService element.
 Integer value that defaults to `0`.

 `attributes.isDefault`
 :   If present, sets the `isDefault` attribute in the md:AttributeConsumingService element.
-Boolean value that defaults to `false`.
+Boolean value, when
+    unset, the attribute will be omitted.

 `attributes.required`
 : If you have attributes added you can here specify which should be marked as required.